sir-omoreno/the_kitchen_ETL/README.md

 ### **Methods**

-Load the dataframes to mongodb/postgresql?
+* Create the tables within postgresql

+* Update the dataframes to ensure that they can be properly uploaded to the sql server.

+* Update the
 ## Query time

 ---